kanokidotorg/kanoki-blog/_pages/about.md

 # Contact Me:

-please reach out to me on twitter [@min2bro](https://twitter.com/min2bro) or email <vinaybabu2909@gmail.com> if you have any suggestions, feedback or ever feel like posting any Tech stuffs on my blog as a guest post.
+please reach out to me via email at <vinaybabu2909@gmail.com> if you have any suggestions, feedback or ever feel like posting any Tech stuffs on my blog as a guest post.